flolu/bazel-testcontainers-repro/README.md

 yarn test:jasmine
 ```

-But running tests with Bazel throws error
+But running tests with Bazel throws error (only when trying to expose a port)

 ```
 yarn test